Josemario17/Base-Apparel-coming-soon-page/README-template.md

 Users should be able to:

-- View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+- See hover states for interactive elements

 ### Screenshot